kamitmfp/kamitmfp/README.md

 - 👀 I’m interested in learning DevOps
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on Git, linux, CI/CD, Jenkins etc..
-- 📫 You can reach me ...kamitmfp@gmail.com and [www.linkedin.com/in/heyamit]
+- 📫 You can reach me at kamitmfp@gmail.com and [www.linkedin.com/in/heyamit]

 <!---
 kamitmfp/kamitmfp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.